H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: H older continuity and finite free entropy

-where $C_d>0$ is the constant introduced in \eqref{eq:constant}. \end{theorem}
+where $C_d$ is the constant introduced in \eqref{eq:constant}. \end{theorem}

 Using \cite{Jam15}, Theorem \ref{thm:finite_entropy_bound} follows rather immediately from Theorem \ref{thm:Hoelder_continuity}.
-To be more precise, it was shown in \cite{Jam15} that for every Borel probability measure $\mu$ on $\R$ that has a cumulative distribution function $\F_\mu$ which satisfies
+To be more precise, it was shown in \cite{Jam15} that for every Borel probability measure $\mu$ on $\R$ that has a cumulative distribution function $\F_\mu$ which is H\"older continuous with exponent $\beta\in(0,1]$ and with a H\"older constant $C>0$, i.e., if $\F_\mu$ satisfies \eqref{eq:Hoelder_condition}, then the logarithmic energy of $\mu$ can be bounded from above by